cckmwong-data/credit_scoring/README.md

-# Loan Approval Prediction using Logistic Regression
+# Loan Approval Prediction App using Logistic Regression

 An end-to-end loan approval prediction [application](https://creditscoringprediction.streamlit.app/) using Logistic Regression to model borrower default risk, with SHAP-based explainability and a Streamlit app for interactive what-if analysis and decision support.